Digital Customer Communities

 Own the content, define the rules, maximize engagement

-Private communities can be categorized as either private branded communities or knowledge management communities.
+Private digital customer communities can be categorized as either private branded communities or knowledge management communities.

 Private Branded Communities transform the conversation within an organization or with its customers from a one-way to a two-way conversation, and then to a multi-dimensional conversation.
 This creates an environment where members can share knowledge, ideas and best practices independent of time zone or geography thereby increasing engagement, advocacy and share of wallet.
 Sample communities include: